Maja Blanca

 Dissolve the cornstarch in an equal amount of fresh milk, and whisk the slurry into the pot.

-It wouldn't take long before the mixture thickens and should be taken off the heat.
+It won’t take long before the mixture thickens and should be taken off the heat.
 Unlike flour, cornstarch thickens quickly yet loses its binding property with extended exposure to heat.

 Meanwhile, take a deep baking dish and brush its sides and bottom with some coconut oil.
-This would add more coconut flavor while serving as a release agent, making unmolding the maja blanca a whole lot easier in the end.
+This adds more coconut flavor while serving as a release agent, making unmolding the maja blanca a whole lot easier in the end.

 While still hot, pour the contents of your pot into the prepared baking dish.
 Leaving the maja blanca mixture for too long in there would cause it to cool and set right inside your pot.